 This problem is similar.
 We are moving into our large multiplication unit and some students pick up on it SO much faster than others.
 To make sure they have meaningful work to do, I gave them this challenge to work on after the lesson and their independent practice is done.
 While the students are working, I can pull small groups for multiplication AND can coach on this task if needed–but my students really like to work without me.
 It’s kind of a pride thing.
 No worries, right?!

-So here are a few pictures of our first day.
+To demonstrate, here are a few pictures of our first day.
 These tasks just make me happy.
 They can be differentiated.
-They can be done in their entirety or just part of it (so EVERYONE can work on it–some will just get farther!).
+I love that they can be done in their entirety or just part of it (so EVERYONE can work on it–some will just get farther!).
 They can be printed in just black and white OR you can make the data sheets in color.
 My students really like having the laminated cards to refer to but they are totally unnecessary.
 Each student has a black and white version of the information, and then I have about 8 of the colored sheets floating around so students don’t need to flip back and forth in their packets.
 Today students had about 30 minutes to work and when the recess bell rang, they asked if they could take it outside with clipboards.
 I’m not even kidding!

 |Sorry for the glare…this was a student ADAMANTLY arguing her point with her partner.
 They were having a discussion about the value of the different sized packages of cookies.
 This student won.|